lexus2k/nixie_clock/README.md

 If nixie clocks are configured to connect your Home AP, then connect to your Home AP from Mobile Phone or PC, and then open web-page http://nixie-clock.local/ in browser.

+Remember, IGMP Snooping must be enabled to allow Bonjour protocol.